Report issues, get support and leave feedback in this XDA forums thread.

 - Easy to setup: you do not have to modify your Media Servers configuration in any way

-- Secure: all communication between BubbleUPnP for Android and your Media Servers go through BubbleUPnP Server and is password protected.
+- Secure: all communication between Android BubbleUPnP and your Media Servers go through BubbleUPnP Server and is password protected.
 HTTPS is supported.

 - Network bandwidth efficient: bandwidth is greatly optimized between Android BubbleUPnP and your Media Servers, reducing loading times over mobile networks